eeshvardasikcm/dev-video-maker-adk/README.md

 ### Project Documentation Plan

 For a detailed plan and timeline regarding the documentation strategy for the Hackathon video submission, please see the **[Project Documentation Kickoff](./documentation-kickstart.md)**.
-This document outlines the initial steps and priorities for generating video and blog-style documentation using this Agentic Video Maker.
+This document outlines the initial steps and priorities for generating video and blog-style documentation using this Agentic Video Maker.}